antongolub/npm-registry-firewall/README.md

 }
 ```

-Plugin interface is an (async) function that accepts `TValidationContext` and returns policy type value or `false` as a result:
+The plugin interface is an (async) function that accepts `TValidationContext` and returns policy type value or `false` as a result:
 ```js
 const plugin = ({
   rule,